nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2b.
-The given index of the tag / tags is out of bound.
+The given index of the tag / tags is out of bounds.

     * 2b2.
 Healthcare Xpress shows an error message.